westonio/next-steps-front-end/README.md

 - Ruby 3.2.2
 - Rails 7.0.7.2
 - [Faraday](https://github.com/lostisland/faraday) gem to interact with APIs
-- [JSONAPI Serializer](https://github.com/jsonapi-serializer/jsonapi-serializer) gem for formatting JSON responses
 - [SimpleCov](https://github.com/simplecov-ruby/simplecov) gem for code coverage tracking
 - [ShouldaMatchers](https://github.com/thoughtbot/shoulda-matchers) gem for testing assertions
 - [VCR](https://github.com/vcr/vcr) / [Webmock](https://github.com/bblimke/webmock) to stub HTTP requests in tests to simulate API interactions

 ## Project Description

 **Next Steps** is full-stack project that leverages the [211 API](https://apiportal.211.org) along with geolocation to assist individuals in finding community resources in their vicinity.
-We thought it was particularly important to create search options catored to persons who may not have the ability to navigate existing resources.
-This repository contains the front-end portion of the project which utlizes the [API](https://github.com/westonio/next-steps-back-end) provided by the back-end repository.
+We thought it was particularly important to create search options catered to persons who may not have the ability to navigate existing resources.
+This repository contains the front-end portion of the project which utilizes the [API](https://github.com/westonio/next-steps-back-end) provided by the back-end repository.

 This project has been deployed using [Heroku](https://id.heroku.com/login), and [Circle CI](https://circleci.com/) was used for Continuous Integration.